dillonkearns/incrementalelm.com/content/tips/typescript-blind-spots.md

 Any chipping away at confidence means that you have to have a skeptical eye at every turn.

 Let's think of it in reverse, though.
 Unit tests don't give us 100% certainty that our code is correct.
 Even Elm types don't give us 100% certainty that our types our correct.
 There are plenty of cases where we don't express every single constraint in the type system, and there's a point where it becomes so verbose to constrain your types that its more pragmatic to stop short of perfect types.
-Jeroen and I discuss this in our [Make Impossible States Elm Radio episode](https://elm-radio.com/episode/impossible-states).
+Jeroen and I discuss this in our [Make Impossible States Impossible Elm Radio episode](https://elm-radio.com/episode/impossible-states).

 Yes, TypeScript's type system is far less robust than Elm's.
 But it's far _more_ robust than the type-safety you get in vanilla JavaScript!
 And I'll take all the added safety I can get!
 So any time I find myself reaching for JavaScript, I try to take advantage of TypeScript's added safety.